TelegramMessenger/Telegram-iOS/README.md

 ## 5. Contact

-If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a Github issue here, contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net) or join our [Slack](https://slack.hockeyapp.net).
+If you have further questions or are running into trouble that cannot be resolved by any of the steps [in our troubleshooting section](https://www.hockeyapp.net/help/sdk/ios/4.1.6/docs/docs/Guide-Installation-Setup.html#troubleshooting), feel free to open an issue here, contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net) or join our [Slack](https://slack.hockeyapp.net).